kintone-labs/kintone-ui-component/docs/document/website/versioned_docs/version-1.4.0/components/mobile/mobile-datetime-picker.md

 | requiredIcon | boolean | false | Show/Hide the required icon | |
 | visible | boolean | true | Show/Hide the component | |

+> *1: The displayed date format is automatically switched depending on the `language` property setting as follows:
+> - "en": MM/DD/YYYY
+> - "ja", "zh": YYYY-MM-DD

 ### Event

 Here is a list of events that can be specified: